microsoft/NeuronBlocks/README.md

 ```
 For more details, please refer to [Tutorial.md](Tutorial.md) and [Code documentation](https://microsoft.github.io/NeuronBlocks/).

+# Who should consider using NeuronBlocks
+Engineers or researchers who face the following challenges when using neural network models to address NLP problems:
++ Many frameworks to choose and high framework studying cost.
++ Heavy coding cost.
+A lot of details make it hard to debug.
++ Fast Model Architecture Evolution.
+It is difficult for engineers to understand the mathematical principles behind them.
++ Model Code optimization requires deep expertise.
++ Model Platform Compatibility Requirement.
+It requires extra coding work for the model to run on different platforms, such as Linux/Windows, GPU/CPU.

+The advantages of leveraging NeuronBlocks for NLP neural network model training includes:
+- ***Model Building***: for model building and parameter tuning, users only need to write simple JSON config files, which greatly minimize the effort of implementing new ideas.
+- ***Model Sharing*** It is super easy to share models just through JSON files, instead of nasty codes.
+For different models or tasks, our users only need to maintain one single centralized source code base.
+- ***Code Reusability***: Common blocks can be easily shared across various models or tasks, reducing duplicate coding work.
+- ***Platform Flexibility***: NeuronBlocks can run both on Linux and Windows machines, using both CPU and GPU.
+It also supports training on GPU platforms like Philly and PAI.
+- ***Model Visualization***: A model visualizer is provided for visualization and configure correctness checking, which helps users to visualize the model architecture easily during debugging.
+- ***Extensibility***: NeuronBlocks is extensible, allowing users to contribute new blocks or contributing novel models (JSON files).

 # Contribute
 NeuronBlocks operates in an open model.
 It is designed and developed by **STCA NLP Group, Microsoft**.
 Contributions from academia and industry are also highly welcome.
 For more details, please refer to [Contributing.md](Contributing.md).